oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/securing-the-rest-endpoint.md

 ## Securing the REST API

 This module looks at **some** of the ways you can secure your REST API's.
-Just to be clear, this is not a complete list and there are other approaches not covered here, but I have attempted to cover the major approaches.
+Just to be clear, this is not a complete list and there are other approaches not covered here, but I have attempted to cover a number of the major approaches.

 ### What security approach to use ?